Complacent

 A typical high school story—one-sided, with a loser secretly crushing on the hottest girl in school and daydreaming about things that could only happen in fiction.

 If it were the old him, he wouldn't be able to admit it so easily.
-Now, he was mature enough to sort through his feelings.

 'Well, can't really blame me for that… I mean, just look at those proportions,'

-As she moved in her seat, the movement drew his eyes.
-She looked even sexier than her aunt Effie, probably had something to do with the Latina blood.
+She looked even sexier than Effie, probably had something to do with her Latina blood.

-For a teenager with raging hormones, that was a recipe for fantasies.
 Hell, he even remembered imagining about getting revenge on her—in ways that definitely weren't morally right.

 When he addressed the heavy feeling, it lifted a little—a sign he was on the right track.